bjerrep/ludit/doc/rpi_setup.rst

 	initramfs initramfs-linux.img followkernel

+/boot/cmdline.txt

+Disable the 'audit' kernel logs: audit=0

+Watch for processes writing to disk: iotop -o -b -d 10

 (This is from an Arch installation)
-​
 ​